matthew-pool/matthew-pool.github.io/README.md

 ## Matthew Pool
 ### Bachelor of Science in Computer Science (2024)
-Thank you for viewing my portfolio of work.
-My projects can be found in the 'projects' folder!
+Thank you for viewing my portfolio.
+My projects can be found in the 'projects' directory!